(Baldur's Gate CHARNAME) (Part #2)

 Since the experience is halved (this is a *modded* version of BG1), the characters are remarkably well-equipped for their level.
 They have much more time to round up funds and loot during a given level, and there are a few magic items for sale here and there.

-Which is good, since the lack of experience means that they are fighting higher-level oppositions than they should.
+Which is good, since the lack of experience points means that they are fighting higher-level oppositions than they should.